How do exponential size solutions arise in semidefinite programming?: Introduction

-\paragraph{Contributions} It turns out that, despite these obstacles, we can still prove general results about large solutions in SDPs.
+\paragraph{Contributions} Perhaps surprisingly, we will answer ``yes" to question \eqref{question-exp-common}; and we will give a partial ``yes" answer to question \eqref{question-exp-represent}.
+One of the underlying techniques we use is facial reduction \cite{BorWolk:81, Pataki:00B, Pataki:13, drusvyatskiy2017many, WakiMura:12} that was originally introduced to induce strong duality in conic optimization problems.

 We assume that \eqref{problem-sdp} has a {\em strictly feasible} solution $x$ for which $\sum_{i=1}^m x_i A_i + B$ is positive definite.
-We fix an integer parameter $k, \, $ the {\em singularity degree} of a dual problem.
-We precisely define $k$ soon, but for now we only need to know that $k \leq 1$ holds when \eqref{problem-sdp} is a linear program.
+We fix a nonnegative integer parameter $k, \, $ the {\em singularity degree} of a dual problem.
+We will precisely define $k$ soon, but for now we only need to know two facts.
+First, $k \leq 1$ holds when \eqref{problem-sdp} is a linear program; and second, that $k=m$ holds in the SDP representation of \eqref{problem-khachiyan}.

+An informal version of our main result follows. \co{ \footnote{Theorem \ref{thm-main} (and its informal version) would hold vacuously even when $k \leq 1,$ so we assume $k \geq 2$ for simplicity. } }